Why hello there Teacher Extraordinaire!

 Here are a couple of writing samples:

-Cut and paste sheets!
 These are some of the few NO PREP sheets we have because we think tactile engagement is so so important for your students.
-There are three different styles of worksheet that emphasize:
+There are three different styles of worksheets that emphasize:

 - Word order